ppetrovtv/pine_script_docs/source/language/Operators.rst

 operands, or *series* type operands.
 As is the case with arithmetic and comparison operators, if at least one of the operands is of *series* type, then the result will also be of *series* type.
-In all other cases the type of the operator's result will be the logical type *bool*.
+In all other cases the type of the result will be the logical type *bool*.

 The operator ``not`` is unary.
 If an operator's operand has a ``true`` value then the result will have a ``false`` value; if the operand has a